-Youth Justice Voices A joint project of CYCJ and Staf, Youth Justice Voices seek to provide opportunities for 16-25 year olds with experience of the justice and care systems to influence change.
+Youth Justice Voices A joint project of CYCJ and Staf, Youth Justice Voices seek to provide opportunities for 16-25-year-olds with experience of the justice and care systems to influence change.
 This webpage provides lots of information about the impact they have made since 2019.
+It also hosts a number of blogs by members of the groups.